coinrange/Hebe-Web/README.md

 Marketing and promotion: 20% (including business development, community planning and outreach, and related travel, communication, publishing, distribution and other expenses)

 route map
-The expected HEBE projects are as follows.
+The expected RANGE projects are as follows.
 We reiterate that the roadmap is for reference only and is subject to change.

-The first phase (September 2018 ~ March 2019) will focus on the launch and operation of HEBE.
-We also release initialized mobile clients for the HEBE network
+The first phase (September 2018 ~ March 2019) will focus on the launch and operation of RANGE.
+We also release initialized mobile clients for the RANGE network

-The second phase (February 2019 ~ April 2019) will focus on the exchange sale of HEBE, and contact the exchange
+The second phase (February 2019 ~ April 2019) will focus on the exchange sale of RANGE, and contact the exchange

-The third stage (April 2019 ~ December 2019) formed the HEBE team, developed a new web wallet, developed the HEBE mobile client, and developed a centralized exchange.
+The third stage (April 2019 ~ December 2019) formed the RANGE team, developed a new web wallet, developed the HEBE mobile client, and developed a centralized exchange.

-The fourth phase (after January 2020) will focus on the underlying rewrite of the HEBE network, improve the efficiency of the HEBE network, further technological innovations in the HEBE SDK and mobile clients, and developer participation
+The fourth phase (after January 2020) will focus on the underlying rewrite of the HEBE network, improve the efficiency of the RANGE network, further technological innovations in the HEBE SDK and mobile clients, and developer participation

-team
-zhang: Full-stack development engineer with rich software development experience.
-The founder of walletnxt wallet, who was in charge of NXT promotion in the Chinese community and NXT wallet client development

-tvrosina: operation and maintenance engineer, responsible for maintaining and studying the HEBE node deployment environment, such as: arranging HEBE nodes on the Raspberry Pi 3B +, using Xiaomi 1S mobile phones as HEBE nodes, etc.